MihaiIon/planned__memory-lane-test/README.md

 - **Multiple error messages possible**: If there are multiple errors, each field will display its respective error message.
 This allows users to address each issue individually and ensure a smooth form submission process.

 - **No future date allowed**: To ensure data integrity, the form will not submit if the selected date is in the future.

+> This happens when the user tries to submit an invalid form.

 ---